IEC 62056-21 Power Meter Data Logging

 It is assumed that:

 You've connected the device to your computer using an RS232 or RS485 interface.
 Usually, devices use the IEC 62056 protocol in conjunction with an optical output.
-In this case, you need a converter to RS232.
-It is possible, your device allows configuring a device address and an initial baud rate.
+In this case, you need a converter to RS232. our device may allow configuring a device address and an initial baud rate.

 Also, you need documentation for your device.
 It should contain information about values and their OBIS codes.
 It is the annex "A" (page #57) for IskraEmeco MT860.